alexandrevilain/temporal-operator/docs/api/v1beta1.md

 <td>
 <em>(Optional)</em>
 <p>Name is the name of the datastore.
-It should be unique and will be referenced within the persitence spec.
+It should be unique and will be referenced within the persistence spec.
 Defaults to &ldquo;default&rdquo; for default sore, &ldquo;visibility&rdquo; for visibility store, &ldquo;secondaryVisibility&rdquo; for secondary visibility store and &ldquo;advancedVisibility&rdquo; for advanced visibility store.</p>